junxit/us-congress-bills-110/metadata.md

 - 2008-06-12 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2008-06-12 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2008-06-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 777.
+- 2008-07-11 — Amendment SA 5070 agreed to in Senate by Unanimous Consent.
+- 2008-07-11 — Amendment SA 5070 proposed by Senator Reid for Senator Hatch. (consideration: CR S6611; text: CR S6611) To make minor changes.
+- 2008-07-11 — Amendment SA 5071 agreed to in Senate by Unanimous Consent.
+- 2008-07-11 — Amendment SA 5071 proposed by Senator Reid for Senator Hatch. (consideration: CR S6611; text: CR S6611) To make minor changes.
+- 2008-07-11 — Measure laid before Senate by unanimous consent. (consideration: CR S6611-6612)
+- 2008-07-11 — Passed/agreed to in Senate: Resolution agreed to in Senate with amendments and an amended preamble by Unanimous Consent.
+- 2008-07-11 — Resolution agreed to in Senate with amendments and an amended preamble by Unanimous Consent.
+- 2008-07-11 — Senate amendment agreed to: Amendment SA 5070 agreed to in Senate by Unanimous Consent.
+- 2008-07-11 — Senate amendment agreed to: Amendment SA 5071 agreed to in Senate by Unanimous Consent.
+- 2008-07-11 — Senate amendment proposed (on the floor): Amendment SA 5070 proposed by Senator Reid for Senator Hatch.(consideration: CR S6611; text: CR S6611)
+- 2008-07-11 — Senate amendment proposed (on the floor): Amendment SA 5071 proposed by Senator Reid for Senator Hatch.(consideration: CR S6611; text: CR S6611)
+- 2008-07-11 — Senate amendment submitted
+- 2008-07-11 — Senate amendment submitted